 “Pink and Blue motif; my goodness!” he said, exasperation close enough to hear.

 Meanwhile, the twins stood dumbfounded at the sight before them.
 They thought their mother had lost her usual knack for creativity.
 Jason, not paying attention to where he was going, tripped over his own feet and fell flat on his face.
 The guests, who were busy drinking champagne and chatting, mouthed their fears at once, a look of surprise shot across their face.

 “What happened, Jason?
 Are you all right?” the guests asked as they grabbed his outstretched hands to pull him into a standing position.

-Jason was in too much confusion.
+Jason was too confused.
 He didn’t expect to humiliate himself in front of everybody at his party.
-Charming as he was, Jason stood up and flashed everyone a huge smile; his expression forced a reluctant smile to his lips.
+Charming as he was, Jason stood up and flashed everyone a huge smile.

 “I’m fine.
-Nothing to worry,” Jason said, as he brushed dirt and dust off his clothes.
+Nothing to worry about,” Jason said, as he brushed dirt and dust off his clothes.
 He looked around and scratched his head in disbelief.

-Her mother created a glowing party atmosphere.
+His mother created a glowing party atmosphere.
 There were origami rainbow cubes and multi-colored crepe paper streamers floating from the ceiling.
-There was a pink and a blue balloon backdrop with matching tablecloths and coordinating napkins and plates on the table.
-The highlight was a giant strawberry vanilla cake with pink and blue frosting with ‘Will we celebrate in pink, or will it be in blue,’ writing on it.
+There was a pink and blue balloon backdrop with matching tablecloths and coordinating napkins and plates on the table.
+The highlight was a giant strawberry vanilla cake with pink and blue frosting with ‘Will we celebrate in pink, or will it be in blue?’ writing on it.